vbaliga/vbaliga.github.io/_posts/2019-05-03-parallel-processing-for-mcmcglmm-in-r-windows-friendly.md

 ---

 Lately, I have been using the [MCMCglmm](https://cran.r-project.org/web/packages/MCMCglmm/index.html) package to run linear mixed-models in a Bayesian framework.
 The documentation is generally very good and there are lots of great tips on StackExchange and r-sig-phylo & r-sig-mixed-models…etc. But, there seems to be relatively little support for using parallel processing (here: using multiple cores on your machine) to speed up how long it takes to finish large volumes of mcmc runs.
-This is especially true for Windows users, who cannot use functions like `mclapply()`.
+This is especially true for Windows users, who cannot use functions like `parallel::mclapply()`.

 I’m happy to share that I have worked out a solution using the [parallel](https://www.rdocumentation.org/packages/parallel/versions/3.5.1) package.
-Basically, I set up a virtual cluster and then use the [`parLapply()`](https://stat.ethz.ch/R-manual/R-patched/library/parallel/html/clusterApply.html) function to run iterations of `MCMCglmm()` in parallel.
+Basically, I set up a virtual cluster and then use the [`parallel::parLapply()`](https://stat.ethz.ch/R-manual/R-patched/library/parallel/html/clusterApply.html) function to run iterations of `MCMCglmm()` in parallel.

 (This is a re-post of an entry that appeared on my old blog - see see [here](https://www.vikram-baliga.com/blog/2018/9/30/parallel-processing-for-mcmcglmm-in-r-windows-friendly)).
 <!---more--->